 Advance Determination of Medicare Coverage (ADMC)

-Section 1834(a)(15)(C) of the Social Security Act provides that carriers shall, at the request of a supplier or beneficiary, determine in advance of delivery of an item whether payment for the item may not be made because the item is not covered if:
+A request by the supplier or beneficiary to determine in advance of delivery of an item whether payment for the item may not be made because the item is not covered when:

 - The item is a customized item,

 - The beneficiary to whom the item is to be furnished, or the supplier, requests that such advance determination be made, and

 - The item is not an inexpensive item as specified by the Secretary.

 Several DME items are customized and are quite costly to purchase, therefore beneficiaries and suppliers can request an Advance Determination of Medicare Coverage (ADMC).
 It is important to note that ADMCs are not initial determinations as defined at 42 CFR 405.920 and 405.924, because no request for payment is being made.
 As such, an ADMC cannot be appealed.

 - Ultra-lightweight: K0005